void-linux/void-linux.github.io/acknowledgments/index.md

 ## [Enno Boland IT](https://ebo.land)

-Enno Boland IT sponsors the glibc build machine, mail servers, and root mirror.
+Enno Boland IT sponsors the musl build machine, mail servers, and root mirror.

 ## [Leah Neukirchen](http://leahneukirchen.org/)

 Leah Neukirchen sponsors the aarch64 build machine.

+## [Pullmoll](https://pullmoll.github.io) (a.k.a.
+Jürgen Buchmüller)

+Pullmoll sponsors the glibc build machine and shadow mirror, and wishes to dedicate their sponsorship as follows:

+Dedicated to Helga Buchmüller.
+Thank you for life.

 ## [Tj Vanderpoel](#)

-Tj Vanderpoel sponsors the musl build machine.
+Tj Vanderpoel sponsors a Tier 1 mirror in the USA.

 ## [Pulux](#)